tamunoWoks/Statistics/bayes'_rule.md

 ### Summary
 Bayes' Rule combines the prior probability with the test results to calculate a new probability estimate for the hidden variable.

 It emphasizes the importance of normalizing the resulting values so they sum to 1.
+This normalization allows for a proper comparison between the probabilities of the hidden variable being true or false given the test result.